eliotsykes/rack-zippy/README.md

 ## Usage

-Follow the installation instruction above and rack-zippy will serve any static assets, including gzipped assets, from your application's public/ directory and will respond with sensible caching headers.
+Follow the installation instructions above and rack-zippy will serve any static assets, including gzipped assets, from your application's public/ directory and will respond with sensible caching headers.

 ## Contributing